 You will also need to understand your obligation to make payments to the Tuition Protection Service (TPS), which protects overseas students in the event that a provider is unable to deliver a course.

 - Find out more about the TPS from tps.gov.au.

-International Education provides an explanatory guide for the National Code.
+International Education provides factsheets for the National Code.

 You may require planning approvals for your intended operating locations.

 New entrants to the education and training industry should contact local council early in the planning process to establish whether approval is required.
 The council should be able to provide you with information about applying if approval is required.

 - affect your ability to operate

 - result in ASQA considering your application incomplete or non-compliant.

 The information that you will need to provide with your application includes: